Maria da Graça Carvalho

-Maria da Graça Carvalho (born April 9, 1955) is a Portuguese academic, engineer and politician who has served as a Member of the European Parliament from 2009 until 2014 and again since the 2019 elections.
+Maria da Graça Martins da Silva Carvalho (born 9 April 1955) is a Portuguese professor, engineer, and politician of the Social Democratic Party who has been serving as Minister of Environment and Energy in the government of Prime Minister Luís Montenegro since 2024.

-Career
+She was a member of the European Parliament in the 2019-2024 term, having held office in the 2009-2014 legislature.

+Early life and education

+Carvalho has a degree in Mechanical Engineering from the Instituto Superior Técnico of the University of Lisbon and a Ph.D. from the Imperial College of Science, Technology, and Medicine in the United Kingdom.

 Early career

-Earlier in her career, Carvalho worked as a professor at the University of Lisbon.
+Carvalho was a professor at the Instituto Superior Técnico in the Department of Mechanical Engineering, in the area of energy, environment, climate change and sustainable development.

 Career in national politics

 From 2003 to 2005, Carvalho was a member of Portugal's government, first as Minister of Science and Higher Education and later as the Minister of Science, Innovation and Higher Education in the cabinets of successive prime ministers José Manuel Barroso (2003–2004) and Pedro Santana Lopes (2004–2005).

-Career in European politics
+Career in the European Commission

-Carvalho acted as adviser to Barroso in his capacity as President of the European Commission from 2006 to 2009.
+Carvalho acted as adviser to Durão Barroso in his capacity as President of the European Commission from 2006 to 2009.

+Member of the European Parliament, 2009–2014

+In 2009, Carvalho was elected Member of the European Parliament for the Social Democratic Party, a position she held until 2014.

 Carvalho first served as a Member of the European Parliament from 2009 to 2014 as a representative of Portugal's Social Democratic Party (PSD).
 She was a member of the Parliament's Committee on Industry, Research and Energy (ITRE).
-In this capacity, she was also the Parliament's rapporteur on the Horizon 2020 research framework programme (2014–2020).
+In this capacity, she was also the Parliament's rapporteur on the Horizon 2020 research framework program (2014–2020).
 In addition to her committee assignments, she was a member of the Parliament's delegation to the ACP–EU Joint Parliamentary Assembly.